(De)-regularized Maximum Mean Discrepancy Gradient Flow

 \subsection{Proof of \Cref{prop:chard_gradient_flow}}

-In order to show that $\calF_{\dmmd}(\cdot) = \dmmd(\cdot \|\pi)$ admits a well-defined gradient flow, we follow the same techniques in Proposition 7 of \cite{glaser2021kale} and Lemma B.2 of \cite{chizat2018global}, where the key is to show that $(1 + \lambda) \nabla h_{\mu, \pi}^\ast$ is the Fréchet subdifferential of $\calF_{\dmmd}$ evaluated at $\mu$.\footnote{Although $\dmmd$ can be viewed as squared $\mmd$ with a regularized kernel $\tilde{k}$, we are not using the technique in \cite{arbel2019maximum} because it relies on Lemma 10.4.1 of \cite{ambrosio2005gradient} which only provides the Fréchet subdifferential on probability measures $\mu$ that admit density functions.
-To construct the Wasserstein gradient flow of $\calF_{\dmmd}$ up to full generality, we resort to the techniques of \cite{glaser2021kale} and \cite{chizat2018global} instead.}.
-According to Definition 10.1.1 of \cite{ambrosio2005gradient}, it is equivalent to prove that, for any $\mu \in \calP_2(\R^d)$ and $\phi \in C_c^\infty(\R^d)$,
+In order to show that $\calF_{\dmmd}(\cdot) = \dmmd(\cdot \|\pi)$ admits a well-defined gradient flow, we follow the same techniques in Proposition 7 of \cite{glaser2021kale} and Lemma B.2 of \cite{chizat2018global}, where the key is to show that $(1 + \lambda) \nabla h_{\mu, \pi}^\ast$ is the Fr\'{e}chet subdifferential of $\calF_{\dmmd}$ evaluated at $\mu$.\footnote{Although $\dmmd$ can be viewed as squared $\mmd$ with a regularized kernel $\tilde{k}$, we are not using the technique in \cite{arbel2019maximum} because it relies on Lemma 10.4.1 of \cite{ambrosio2005gradient} which only provides the Fr\'{e}chet subdifferential on probability measures $\mu$ that admit density functions.
+To construct the Wasserstein gradient flow of $\calF_{\dmmd}$ up to full generality, we resort to the techniques of \cite{glaser2021kale} and \cite{chizat2018global} instead.} According to Definition 10.1.1 of \cite{ambrosio2005gradient}, it is equivalent to prove that, for any $\mu \in \calP_2(\R^d)$ and $\phi \in C_c^\infty(\R^d)$,

 Define $\rho_t = (\Id + t \nabla \phi)_\# \mu $, $\varphi_t : \R^d \to \R^d, x \mapsto x + t \nabla \phi(x)$ and $g(t) = \dmmd( \rho_t || \pi)$.
 Then from \Cref{lem:wass_gradient_hess_chard} we know that $g(t)$ is continuous and differentiable with respect to $t$ and